Ampere GPU Nodes

 Software

 The A100 nodes run Rocky Linux 8, which is a rebuild of Red Hat Enterprise Linux 8 (RHEL8).
-This is in contrast to the older CSD3 nodes which at the time of writing run CentOS7, which is a rebuild of Red Hat Enterprise Linux 7 (RHEL7).
 This means that for best results you are strongly recommended to rebuild your software on these nodes rather than try to run binaries previously compiled on CSD3.

 The nodes are named according to the scheme gpu-q-[1-90].